MFR6340/theenglishextension.org/young-world-3/unit-5: Sports & Games.md

 <img src="https://i.imgur.com/dPMlj0k.png" width="25%" />

 Jesse Owens is the most famous athlete in Track and Field history despite many odds.
 His grandparents had been slaves, his parents were poor sharecroppers.
 He set multiple world- records, including three in less than an hour, considered to be the "greatest 45 minutes in sport."
-In 1936, he won 4 Gold medals in the Berlin Olympics, disrupting Hitler's plan to show Aryan superiority.
+In 1936, he won 4 Gold medals in the Berlin Olympics.
 It's worthwhile reading about this truly inspirational athlete.
 (Lexile 920L)

 <a href="https://www.bookdepository.com/DK-Life-Stories-Jesse-Owens-James-Buckley-Jr/9780241413845?ref=grid-view&qid=1674463840502&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/suggestartikel/A1057224613?sq=DK%20Life%20Stories%20Jesse%20Owens:%20Amazing%20People%20Who%20Have%20Shaped%20Our%20World&stype=productName" rel="nofollow">Buy on Orell Füssli</a>